PBeninga/GlobalWarming/README.md

 git pull //so you don't cause merge conflicts trying to push git push

-git merge master //merge branch locally to double check there are no conflicts

 go to git hub
 and make a pull request